 The commander of the Sixth Division signed the order with a flourish, threw it at the orderlies, and turned his gray eyes, dancing with merriment, toward me.

 I handed him the document concerning my assignment to the divisional staff.

 “See to the paperwork!” the division commander said.
 “See to the paperwork, and have this man sign up for all the amusements except for those of the frontal kind.
-1 Can you read and write?”
+The division commander is punning, substituting the word udovolstvie, “amusements,” for prodovolstvie, “provisions.”
+(All the notes are from the translator) Can you read and write?”

 “Yes, I can,” I answered, bristling with envy at the steel and bloom of his youth.
 “I graduated in law from the University of Petersburg.”